Glencore says marketing ops trading robustly

 Glencore agreed in February to take over miner Xstrata XTA.L, in which it already has a stake of almost 34 percent, in an all-share deal valued at $35 billion at Tuesday's close.

-It confirmed on Wednesday that the two expected at least $500 million of pre-tax synergies in 2013, as well as "material scope for portfolio optimisation".
+It confirmed on Wednesday that the two expected at least $500 million of pre-tax synergies in 2013, as well as "material scope for portfolio optimization".

 Over the quarter to the end of March, Glencore said gold production from its Kazzinc operations in Kazakhstan rose 24 percent as recovery rates increased.
 Glencore confirmed it is expecting to complete a deal to increase its stake in the asset to 93 percent from 50.7 percent in the third quarter.